Buchanan's Birthplace State Park

 The Birthplace of a President

-Then, it was the western edge of civilization; a place alive with the sights and sounds of a center of commerce.
-Though the surrounding Allegheny Mountains provided a formidable barrier to those seeking a way west, Cove Gap's cut through two of three parallel mountains made a westward journey a little easier.
-During those days, anyone seeking a route west passed through this gap.
+Today, Cove Gap is a quiet and remote place, but on April 23, 1791, the day of James Buchanan’s birth, Cove Gap was on the western edge of civilization – a place alive with the sights and sounds of a center of commerce.
+Although the surrounding Allegheny Mountains provided a formidable barrier to those seeking the way to the west, Cove Gap cut through two of the three parallel mountains, making the westward journey a little easier.
+During those days, anyone seeking a route west passed through this gap and the last mercantile store for many miles.

-In 1789, James Buchanan's father bought this place, first called Tom's Trading Place, in its heyday, complete with cabins, barns, stables, storehouses, store and orchard.
-He renamed it Stony Batter after the Buchanan home in northern Ireland and continued to operate the business until moving it to nearby Mercersburg when young James reached the age of six.
-Though young when he left Stony Batter, Buchanan's first home left a lasting impression.
-Years later in 1865, the owner of the site invited the former President to visit his birthplace.
-Buchanan wrote in reply,"It is a rugged but romantic spot, and the mountain and mountain stream under the scenery captivating.
+James Buchanan’s father bought Tom’s Trading Place during its heyday in 1789.
+The outpost had cabins, barns, stables, storehouses, store and orchard.
+He renamed it Stony Batter after the Buchanan home in northern Ireland and operated the business until moving it to nearby Mercersburg when young James reached the age of six.
+Though young when he left Stony Batter, Buchanan’s first home left a lasting impression.
+In 1865, the owner of the site invited the former president to visit his birthplace.
+Buchanan wrote in reply, "It is a rugged but romantic spot, and the mountain and mountain stream under the scenery captivating.
 I have warm attachments for it..."

 A Man For the Job